 Ship loss is the ultimate and most horrifying tragedy the vessel’s crew and shipowner experience.
 This is the reason why I’m using this for our statistics.

 Woah!
 What a mouthful, isn’t it?
 I highlighted the three ship types that we are focusing on so we won’t get lost.

-On the statistics above, Bulk carriers have the most number of incidents- 98 ship losses from 2008 to 2017.
+According to the statistics above, Bulk carriers have the most number of incidents- 98 ship losses from 2008 to 2017.
 They are followed by Tanker vessels with 79 total losses.
-Lastly, the safest ship in this criteria seems to be the Passenger ships.
+Lastly, the safest ship in this criteria seems to be the Passenger ship.

 Do we have a winner here?

 Not yet.
 To get a clearer picture, we have to consider the number of vessels for each kind.

 Here is the record for the population of each type according to German research company, Statista.
 Again, I highlighted our three featured vessels.

 Tankers are further categorized into three types.
 I took the pleasure of adding them to have a better view.
 This time, tanker ships top our data with an overall number of 14,512.

 To determine which ship type has more losses in relation to their population, I refined the data from above.
 Here’s the result.